lindaprotocol/documentation-en/docs/api/http.md

 Parameters:

-- `owner_address`: The address of the account staking TRX.
+- `owner_address`: The address of the account staking LIND.
-- `frozen_balance`: The amount of TRX to stake, in sun.
+- `frozen_balance`: The amount of LIND to stake, in sun.
 - `resource`: The type of resource to obtain, can be `BANDWIDTH` or `ENERGY`.
 - `Permission_id` (optional): Specifies the ID of the Account Management Permission used to sign the transaction.
 - `visible` (optional): Sets the address format. true for Base58Check, false (or omitted) for HexString.